Author: bsusan.joe@gmail.com

 That evening, I switched my walking route to avoid anyone who might have seen me in the morning.
 It was the only time I wished for a face mask.
 The spider returned home with me, where I used a twig to get it off the umbrella, and watched it reluctantly move to a vine.
 Did the spider love my umbrella and, more importantly, living inside my house?

-In between all this, two of God’s creations became synonymous with spring for me—honorable mentions, you could say: magpies and bees.
+In between all this, two of God’s creations became synonymous with spring for me.
+Magpies and bees.
 The magpies appeared as winter ended.
-I didn’t think much of them until I saw a boy riding a bicycle with spikes on his helmet, which turned out to be for deterring magpie attacks.
-Social media, the people at my lunch table, and even the local news dished out tips – from befriending the bird with morsels of meat to dark warnings of not turning your back!
+I didn’t think much of them until I saw a boy riding a bicycle.
+He had spikes on his helmet, which turned out to be for deterring magpie attacks.
+Social media, the people at my lunch table, and even the local news dished out tips.
+From befriending the bird with morsels of meat to dark warnings of not turning your back!
 Now that sparked a new fear.

-To protect myself, I carried my trusted umbrella, which, due to its size, doubled as a walking stick on steep hills.
-This fear inspired new antics: once, I crossed a busy road twice to avoid a magpie minding its own business by the roadside.
+To protect myself, I carried my trusted umbrella.
+Due to its size, doubled as a walking stick on steep hills.
+This fear inspired new antics.
+Once, I crossed a busy road twice to avoid a magpie minding its own business by the roadside.
 That day, I realized how Hershey, my sister’s dog, must feel when swooped by mynas.

 The bees are second in my list of honorable mentions.
-Well, I did expect the bees since it was spring, but the constant buzzing around my ears when I stepped out turned me into a spectacle.
+Well, I did expect the bees since it was spring.
+But the constant buzzing around my ears when I stepped out turned me into a spectacle.
 It’s almost like I had my own portable fan as my hands worked overtime to swat the bees away from my ears.
 An idea struck me – I could wear earphones!
-They worked superbly until the day I stepped to the side of a walkway to avoid the bees fussing around a branch.
-My feet came in contact with small pine cones strewn across the floor (if my guess is right, they are pine needles from Sheoak trees).
+They worked superbly until the day I stepped to the side of a walkway to avoid some bees fussing around a branch.
+My feet came in contact with small pine cones strewn across the floor.
+If my guess is right, they are pine needles from Sheoak trees.
 I slipped and shrieked louder than I intended to, thanks to the podcast playing in my ears.
 Sigh, I had done it again.

-And so, that’s why I’m staying indoors this summer – at home with the air conditioning on, perfecting the art of folding an origami kangaroo.
+And so, that’s why I’m staying indoors this summer.
+At home with the air conditioning on, perfecting the art of folding an origami kangaroo.
 I am optimistic about it.
 One day I might create one that actually resembles a kangaroo.
-But trust me when I say, I’ve had enough of the delights of nature.
+But trust me when I say, I’ve had enough of this Jacaranda season.

 Origami Kangaroo

-• Counting pennies – the bane of my existence!
+• Counting coins – the bane of my existence!

-Counting pennies – the bane of my existence!
+Counting coins – the bane of my existence!

 I learned a basic survival skill early in life, like most of you readers.
-How to recognize denominations and count coins in my home currency.
+Recognizing denominations and counting coins in my home currency.
 And when coin sizes changed over and over, I still managed to keep up.
 It’s irrelevant that I suddenly forget how to count or read numbers at a checkout line.

 So, when digital payments took off in India, I embraced it.
 I was a woman liberated from the weight of coins.